GaGiiiii/BStr/README.md

 composer i
 ```

-with the commands above we have installed all the dependencies located in the composer.json file
+With the commands above we have installed all the dependencies located in the composer.json file

 ---